Common DWI Mistakes

 A person who engages in a conversation with a police officer when he or she has been stopped or is being detained and taken to jail runs the risk of offering information that may be used against them if a court case is pursued by the prosecution of the county in which you are stopped.
 Even a statement as seemingly innocent as ‘I’m sorry’ can have negative connotations in the eyes of police officer – making it appear that you have confessed to some wrongdoing.
 Always say little to nothing – politely refusing to provide responses without the presence of an attorney – and never, never, never admit guilt to anything – even something as seemingly innocuous as the question of ‘whether or not you’ve been drinking’.

-Too, if you are charged with driving while intoxicated in another state – do not ignore this because you decide to consciously avoid driving in that state again in the near future and beyond.
+If you are charged with driving while intoxicated in another state – do not ignore this because you decide to consciously avoid driving in that state again in the near future and beyond.
 These charges will not disappear – but instead compound and may at some point come back to haunt you – either in the form of monetary charges or a warrant placed for your arrest that allows law enforcement from your home state to arrest you for outstanding charges in another.
 Although a DWI is unpleasant (at best) it is never something that can be filed away and forgotten.

 The DWI defendant must also understand that the chances of coming through the case unscathed are better when you contract the services of a trained professional who understands how to maneuver through the legal system in a manner that is most cost-effective and beneficial to the DWI suspect.
 This is especially true when addressing the legal systems of other states for which you are unfamiliar.
 In addition, current driving while intoxicated statutes and defenses can be complicated – and simply require the expertise of a person who has knowledge and access to the ins and out of the court system.

-Finally, understand that there are numerous (a plethora) of legitimate defenses for a driving while intoxicated, driving under the influence or driving impaired charge.
+It important to understand that there are numerous (a plethora) of legitimate defenses for a driving while intoxicated, driving under the influence or driving impaired charge.
 These range from medical defenses that assign a physiological reason for your seemingly intoxicated behavior to faulty police work – which includes such things as an ‘unwarranted stop’ to police misconduct.

 Recently Arrested?
 Call Our Houston Criminal Defense Lawyers Today